What is the best way to dress for a day at the Dickens Christmas Fair? Is there any clothing that isn't permissible?

 Neither did Victorians have VISIBLE tattoos.
-Please make sure that your tattoos are covered by either clothing or with a makeup designed to hide tattoos, such as Dermablend or Covermark.
+Please make sure that your tattoos are covered by either clothing or with a makeup designed to hide tattoos, such as Dermablend.
 There are also several YouTube videos that show how to cover them as well.

 Suggested fabrics are wool, twill, serge, cotton velvet, satin, taffeta, cotton, and linen.